 a flying buttress and tension over a space of air.

-You have those who compose heroic songs for you
+You have those would compose heroic songs for you

 a fistful of high ranking to defend oneself against death